 Following the decision to award a grant, the Beneficiary(ies) will be offered a contract based on the Contracting Authority's grant contract.
-By signing the application form (Annex A of these Guidelines), the applicants agree, to accept the contractual conditions of the standard grant contract.
+By signing the application form (Annex A of these Guidelines), the applicants agree, if awarded a grant, to accept the contractual conditions of the standard grant contract.